Cirkit Designer Logo

 Introduction

 The ACS712 is a Hall effect-based linear current sensor that provides an analog output proportional to the current flowing through it.
-It is designed to measure both AC and DC currents with high accuracy and electrical isolation.
-The sensor is widely used in applications such as motor control, power monitoring, overcurrent protection, and energy metering.
-Its compact design and ease of integration make it a popular choice for current sensing in embedded systems.
+It is capable of measuring both AC and DC currents, making it a versatile component for a wide range of applications.
+The sensor offers electrical isolation between the measured current and the output signal, ensuring safety and reliability.
+Its compact design and high accuracy make it a popular choice for current sensing in embedded systems, motor control, power monitoring, and energy management systems.

 Explore Projects Built with ACS712